boozallen/sdp-helm-chart/README.rst

       username:  Required.
 The username for the credential
       password:  Required.
 The password for the credential
     - ... (multiple can be defined)

+The credentials that are created automatically (**and should not be listed in the values file**) are:

+* github: the GitHub credential supplied by the user during the installation
+* openshift-service-account: the credentials for the jenkins ServiceAccount that Jenkins uses to authenticate to Openshift
+* openshift-docker-registry: the same as above, but in a more convenient username/password format; use this for the sdp and docker SDP libraries
+* sonarqube: credentials for interfacing w/ the Sonarqube server deployed alongside Jenkins

 ++++++++++++++++++++
 Resources (Optional)